 Now, Plocki will step away from the bench for another season to oversee the Club’s transition to the new Ion International Training Center in Leesburg, VA.
 “This is an exciting time for the Club.
 The move to Ion provides the opportunity to build a complete development program – a single, organized development path from entry level up the ranks to midgets and on to junior and college hockey.
 From the first moment a young player enters the rink, he or she will see a clear path that allows them to play here, stay here, and get where they want to go.
 The development model is organized, deliberate, and focused on player development and advancement.
 There are few like it in the country combining learn-to-play elements, A, AA, and AAA programs in a cohesive development model.
 The folks at Ion are as committed to this model as we are- we have the chance to do something unique and exciting that will improve hockey in this area.”

 “The move also allows us to re-invest in the Club to address some critical areas.
-We’ve done that by hiring two more full-time, professional coaches in Justin Friedman (2007) and Mike Tavares (16U National), and added local hockey icon Craig Desjarlais to our staff as Director of Professional Development.
+We’ve done that by hiring a full-time, professional coach Justin Friedman (2007), and added local hockey icon Craig Desjarlais to our staff as Director of Professional Development.
 Craig will bring his immense knowledge and experience – over 25 years in the game – to help our coaches.
 He will act as mentor, advisor, and a resource offering hockey knowledge and an impressive array of contacts in the junior and college hockey ranks to help our players advance.”

 Plocki will also have the chance to get on the ice with all WLC teams.
 “I love being on the ice, and now can do that with every team in the program.
 It’s a great chance to work with all of our players.”